Pletal Side Effects

 Note: This page contains side effects data for the generic drug cilostazol.
 It is possible that some of the dosage forms included below may not apply to the brand name Pletal.

 For the Consumer

 Applies to cilostazol: oral tablet

-Along with its needed effects, cilostazol (the active ingredient contained in Pletal) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, cilostazol (the active ingredient contained in Pletal) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking cilostazol:More common
+If any of the following side effects occur while taking cilostazol, check with your doctor immediately:More common

 - Fast or irregular heartbeat